 Earl grey roasted pears filled with coconut cream and drizzled with a warm chocolate sauce is an insanely delicious, quick and easy, healthy dessert.
 With only 6 simple ingredients, perfect holiday entertaining!
 Paleo, gluten-free, and vegan.

-Desserts will happen, it’s the holiday season and they will definitely happen.
-It’s inevitable, and it’s also totally ok.
+Desserts will happen, it's the holiday season.
+It's inevitable, and it's also totally ok.
 As much as I love decadent holiday desserts (and trust me I do), I also love having lighter, healthier options.

 These roasted pears are the perfect healthy holiday treat to serve at a large gathering or on a chilly, intimate weekday evening that needs a little extra sparkle.